 You need links on your about page.
 But they should be relevant.
 Links enable your readers to navigate your website or blog easily

-However, if the link is not relevant, then don’t include.
+However, if the link is not relevant, then don’t include it.
 It’s better to have nothing than including a link that doesn’t make sense.

-After writing your about me page, read your sentences several times to ensure that they are correct.
+After writing an about me page, read your sentences several times to ensure that they are correct.
 Grammatical errors may scare away readers.

 Set a routine to review your page.
 Check to ensure the links are working and the data included is accurate as well as up to date.